-Figure 1

-Note that as of end 2021 approximately 44% of permitted capacity remained unused.
+Figure 3: Coffin Butte Airspace Total/Remaining 2001 - 2021

-Near-term (circa 2025) capacity issue: the “Quarry Problem”
+Near-term (circa 2025) capacity adjustments for 5-year operating plan

 Provide simple overview of Cell 5 -> Cell 6 transition issue in terms that can be understood by the general public.
 State that as of the time of this report (Q4 2022) potential solutions are being explored?
-Note this as the driving factor in LU21-047?
+Note this as the driving factor in landfill’s prior conditional use permit application to expand, LU21-047, which the Planning Commission denied, and the applicant’s appeal was withdrawn in March 2022?

 REPUBLIC SERVICES: guidance/input on phrasing and/or extent to which this should be flagged as an issue.

+Republic Services is currently in discussion with both Knife River and Benton County regarding necessary permitting/steps to begin excavation of the quarry (future cell 6).

 Intake Volume